Urobotos/Sandworm/README.md

 Benefit: No more empty layers on printed parts after a pause.

 ### Copy and Paste Config Files:
 - Copy from here the entire contents of Sandworm GitHub folder (including subdirectories) with all.cfg files and paste them into your printer's config directory, (choose yes when asked if you want to overwrite the printer.cfg file), to the a path which will look something like this: `home\biqu\printer_data\config\ `

 - Or you can clone this repository from your `printer_data/config` directory in the command line using the following command:
   ```
   git clone https://github.com/zacharcc/Sandworm.git
   ```
-  Then restart the printer for the first <b>Sandworm</b> launch...<br><br>
+  Then restart the printer for the first <b>Sandworm</b> launch...<br>

 ### Setup for remotely control printer power ON and OFF via Relay:
 The original code and setup instructions (from author Tinntbg) can be found at: https://github.com/tinntbg/auto-power-off-klipper  <br>